Manually remove lingering objects on outdated replication partners

 <GUID=<GUID>> : <GUID=<GUID>>

-The first GUID is the GUID of the domain controller in the corp.company.local domain.
-The second GUID is the GUID of the lingering object.
-After this change, the Walk-servers.cmd script runs successfully.
+The first <GUID> is the GUID of the domain controller in the corp.company.local domain.
+The second <GUID> is the GUID of the lingering object from the LDAP search.

-If you cannot resolve the errors in the log files by using these methods, you may be experiencing a different problem.
+If you can't resolve the errors in the log files by using these methods, you might be experiencing a different problem.
 Contact Microsoft Product Support Services for additional assistance.